Deci-AI/super-gradients/documentation/source/BenchmarkingYoloNAS.md

 - [QA/PTQ](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/ptq_qat.md)

 Suppose we ran PTQ/QAT, then our PTQ/QAT checkpoints have been exported to our checkpoints directory.
-If we plug them into [netron.app](https://netron.app), we can see that new blocks that were not a part of the original network were introduced: the **Quantize/Dequantize** layers -
+If we plug them into [netron](https://netron.app), we can see that new blocks that were not a part of the original network were introduced: the **Quantize/Dequantize** layers -

 <div>
 <img src="images/qdq_yolonas_netron.png" width="750">
 </div>

 This is expected and an excellent way to verify that our model is ready to be converted to Int8 using Nvidia's TesnorRT.
+As stated earlier - that inference time in Pytorch is slower with such blocks - but will be faster once converted to the TRT Engine.

 ## Step 2: Create TRT Engine
 First, please make sure to [install Nvidia's TensorRT](https://developer.nvidia.com/tensorrt-getting-started).